kkirby16/photo-sharer-backend/README.md

 -Once you're logged in you can upload towards the top of the screen by choosing an image to upload from your computer and writing a caption for the post.

 -Once created, you'll see the post you just made towards the top of the screen.
-If you want to you can delete posts that you've created by clicking the trashcan icon underneath the post.
+You can delete posts you've made by clicking the trashcan icon underneath the post.

--You can also scroll down and see posts that others have potentially posted, although if nobody else has posted from an account yet, you'll just see some test posts that I created with the seeds file.
+-You can also scroll down and see posts others have potentially posted, although if nobody else has posted from an account yet, you'll just see some test posts that I created with the seeds file.

--You can like any post you see by clicking the heart icon underneath it, and you can also comment on any post you see by typing in a post's "Add a comment..." input box and then pressing the "Post" button.
+-You can like posts by clicking the heart icon underneath them, and you can also comment on posts by typing in a post's "Add a comment..." input box and pressing the "Post" button.
 Comments made on posts will be displayed underneath the "Add a comment..." input box.
-You can also unlike a post you have liked by clicking the red heart icon and you can delete any comments you've made on a post by clicking the trashcan icon to the right of the comment.
+You can also unlike a post you've liked by clicking the red heart icon and you can delete comments you've made on a post by clicking the trashcan icon to the right of the comment.

+-You can search posts by username in the search bar at the top of the site.

 -If you want to logout of the site, you can press the icon in the top right corner of the screen.